Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out my disclosure.

 Brazil travel guide for visa and entry requirements

-With most countries, Brazil has a reciprocity agreement when it comes to visa requirements – if you ask a visa from our citizens, we ask a visa from your citizens.
+Brazil has a reciprocity agreement with most countries around the world when it comes to visa requirements, meaning if your country asks a visa from our citizens, Brazil asks a visa from your citizens.

 Namely, Brazil has three categories of entry requirements: